GameFoundry/bsf/Documentation/Manuals/User/skybox.md

 skybox->setTexture(skyTexture);
 ~~~~~~~~~~~~~

-Note that importing a cubemap texture requires special texture import options @ref bs::TextureImportOptions::setIsCubemap "TextureImportOptions::setIsCubemap()" and @ref bs::TextureImportOptions::setCubemapSourceType "TextureImportOptions::setCubemapSourceType()".
+Note that importing a cubemap texture requires special texture import options @ref bs::TextureImportOptions::cubemap "TextureImportOptions::cubemap" and @ref bs::TextureImportOptions::cubemapSourceType "TextureImportOptions::cubemapSourceType".
 The second property expects you to provide the a @ref bs::CubemapSourceType "CubemapSourceType" that defines in what format is the texture stored in.
 The formats are:
  - **CubemapSourceType::Cylindrical** - The source is a typical panoramic image.
 This is the most common format.
  - **CubemapSourceType::Spherical** - The source is an image captured off a surface of a sphere.
 This is an older format that is less commonly used today.
  - **CubemapSourceType::Single** - The source is a normal 2D texture.
 All cubemap faces will use the same image.